samumantha/2021-03-17-testing-hackathon/content/_index.md

 ### Registration
 <a class="btn btn-info disabled" href="#" data-mode="1" target="_blank">Registration will open soon</a>

-**Soft deadline on March 3!** To make it easier for hackathon mentors to prepare we prioritize early registration.
+<b>Soft deadline on March 3!</b> To make it easier for hackathon mentors
+to prepare we prioritize early registration.
 If there are still free seats after March 3 we will keep accepting participants.